 Every winter when the temperature drops and West Lake Okoboji freezes over, the fictional University of Okoboji comes to life to offer an abundance of winter fun.
 It all started with a couple of local guys hosting a broomball tournament in 1981 and has since grown into a weekend winter festival that attracts ten of thousands of Midwesterners each year for a variety of outdoor and indoor activities.

-This year's Okoboji Winter Games will be held January 23-26, 2020.
+The Okoboji Winter Games are held annually in late-January.
 Here are some of the best activities to take part in during the festivities:

 1. See the snowmen